 Throughout a staff member’s induction, you’ll want to be regularly updated and have access to how they are tracking and what training has been completed.
 If there is a completion timeframe allocated to the training, you will need to know if they are overdue with their training requirements.

-A great staff induction program should incorporate a reporting element and should streamline the process to gather relevant information on performance and completion so managers can check in with their new starters, discuss what they have learned during their induction and follow-up anything outstanding.
+A great staff induction program should incorporate a reporting element.
+In addition, it should streamline the process to gather relevant information on performance and completion.
+Therefore, managers can check in with their new starters, discuss what they have learned during their induction and follow-up anything outstanding.